baichen-du/baichen-du.github.io/index.md

 ## Publications & Presentations

-**Publications and Manuscripts**
+**Papers and Manuscripts**

 <div style="text-align: justify">
 &#8226; <b>Du, B.,</b> Pfiffner, A. (To be submitted).
 Cross-modality cue integration and weighting: Lip rounding and acoustic cues in the Mandarin sibilant merger.
 <br>
 <br>
-&#8226; <b>Du, B.,</b> Pfiffner, A., Johnson, K. (To appear).
-Visible articulatory variation as a cue to sound change: Lip rounding and lip protrusion variability in the Mandarin sibilant merger. <i>University of Pennsylvania Working Papers in Linguistics, 30</i>(2).
+&#8226; <b>Du, B.,</b> Pfiffner, A., Johnson, K. (2024).
+Visible articulatory variation as a cue to sound change: Lip rounding and lip protrusion variability in the Mandarin sibilant merger. <i>University of Pennsylvania Working Papers in Linguistics, 30.2</i> (Selected Papers from NWAV 51).
 <br>
 <br>
-&#8226; <b>Du, B.</b> (To appear).
+&#8226; <b>Du, B.</b> (2023).
 An audio-visual account for synchronic sound changes towards sibilants merger in Taiwan Mandarin.
 In <i>Proceedings of the Seventh Annual Berkeley Undergraduate Linguistics Symposium 2023, University of California, Berkeley, CA.</i>
 <br>
 <br>
 &#8226; Do, Y., Van Hoey, T., Yu, X., <b>Du, B.</b>, Tan, L. (To appear).
 Tracking phonological regularities: Exploring the influence of learning mode and regularity locus in adult phonological learning. <i>Linguistics Vanguard</i>.